slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *"A vida é a constante oscilação entre a ânsia de ter e o tédio de possuir."  -- Arthur Schopenhauer [1788]*
 > *"You are not a drop in the ocean.
-You are the entire ocean in a drop."  -- Rumi [1207]*
+You are the entire ocean in a drop."  -- Rumi [1207]* -->
-- basically your job here on earth is to make 1-2-3 decisions in your life extremely well, and the rest is a rounding error.
--->

 > *"The most extraordinary thing in the world is an ordinary man and an ordinary woman and their ordinary children."